usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 32 %}
 {% asset design-standards/fig_32_clear_floor_space.gif alt="" %}
 {% figcaption %}
-<strong>Clear Floor Space at Lavatories.</strong> The minimum depth of the lavatory is 17 inches (430 mm).
+<p><strong>Clear Floor Space at Lavatories.</strong> The minimum depth of the lavatory is 17 inches (430 mm).
 A clear floor space at least 30 inches (760 mm) wide and 48 inches (1220 mm) long is required for a forward approach in front of the accessible lavatory.
-The clear floor space shall extend up to 19 inches (485 mm) maximum into the kneespace below the lavatory.
+The clear floor space shall extend up to 19 inches (485 mm) maximum into the kneespace below the lavatory.</p>
 {% endfigcaption %}
 {% endfigure %}